acarbone/AssetsMinify/README.md

 AssetsMinify configuration steps are extremely simple.

 1. Set write permission to [uploads directory](http://codex.wordpress.org/Function_Reference/wp_upload_dir).
 In most cases: chmod 777 wp-content/uploads/
-2. In the admin panel ( Settings > AssetsMinify ) you can choose whether to use Compass to compile sass files or not flaggin "Use Compass" field.
+2. In the admin panel ( Settings > AssetsMinify ) you can choose whether to use Compass to compile sass files or not flagging "Use Compass" field.
 3. If you check the flag "Use Compass" you can also specify the Compass compiler's path ( default is /usr/bin/compass ).